-In the UK there are over 30,000 cardiac arrests a year outside of hospital where the emergency medical services attempt to resuscitate the victim.
+In the UK there are over 30,000 out-of-hospital cardiac arrests a year where the emergency medical services attempt to resuscitate the victim.

-However, the survival rate is dismal - less than one in ten patients survive to be discharged from hospital and Only 1 in 20 people in Scotland can expect to survive an Out of Hospital Cardiac Arrest (OHCA).
+However, the survival rate is dismal – in England just 1 in 11 patients survive to be discharged from hospital and only 1 in 12 survive in Scotland.

 There are a few simple steps that anyone witnessing a cardiac arrest, or finding a victim, can take to help save their life: calling 999, performing CPR (cardiopulmonary resuscitation), and using a PAD (public access defibrillator).
-But people lack the skills, confidence and ability to step in and help.
+But people often lack the skills, confidence and ability to step in and help.

-We are determined to tackle this by creating a Nation of Lifesavers, improving survival rates for out of hospital cardiac arrest.
-Since October 2014, 4 million people have accessed CPR training using the BHF Heartstart and Call Push Rescue training kits, working with community groups and secondary schools across the UK.
+We are determined to tackle this by creating a Nation of Lifesavers, improving survival rates for out-of-hospital cardiac arrests.
+Since October 2014, 4 million people have accessed CPR training using the BHF Heartstart and Call Push Rescue training kits at community groups and primary schools across the UK.

 Thanks to years of tireless campaigning to get first aid and CPR onto the curriculum by the BHF and other organisations, the Westminster government have announced that first aid and CPR will be added to the primary and secondary school curriculum in England from September 2020.

 We engaged with all councils in Scotland with the aim of creating a Nation of Lifesavers, and it was announced on 5 April 2019 that each of Scotland’s 32 local authorities has pledged to ensure that every secondary pupil will now leave school having been trained in life saving CPR.